karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/personal/mydoc/pages/ajax-file-upload-protocol.md

      - ?csrf_token: The csrf token to match.
              This is required if the **configuration item** referenced by the given **id** requires a csrf token validation.
              See more about the [configuration items](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/configuration-files.md).

-    - ?extension: string.
-The protocol extension to use.
-See the "Protocol extensions" section below for more details.

     - ?...additional parameters can be added if necessary